FC Rosengård: Social impact

-FC Rosengård is renowned for their remarkable work off the pitch in various projects.
-Under the slogan "Believe in your dream" the club has made it possible for thousands to make a better life.
+FC Rosengård is renowned for their work off the pitch on various projects.
+The club uses the slogan "Believe in your dream".

-In South Africa, FC Rosengård runs the football center "Football for Life" for girls, educating them to be football players, coaches and referees since 2008.
+In South Africa, FC Rosengård has run the Football for Life center for girls since 2008, educating them to be football players, coaches and referees.

-In Malmö, FC Rosengård has helped over 7000 people since 2003 in the program "Boost by FC Rosengård".
+In Malmö, FC Rosengård has helped over 7,000 people since 2003 in the program Boost by FC Rosengård.
 The club has employed teachers, work counsellors and personnel to guide young unemployed people to work, studies and/or better health.
-Right now the club is running a project for the European Social Fund.
+The club is running a project for the European Social Fund.

-Every week, the club reads for 350 children in the ages between 5 and 10 years, before their practice.
-The club visits kindergarten schools in the area of Rosengård in Malmö, where most people don't speak Swedish at home.
-Through the club, the kids get a better vocabulary which strengthes their chances of academic success in school.
+Every week, the club reads to 350 children between 5 and 10 years of age before practice.
+The club visits kindergartens in the area of Rosengård in Malmö, where most people do not speak Swedish at home.
+Through the club, the children improve their vocabulary, which strengthens their chances of academic success in school.

-In the project Move, financied by the municipality of Malmö and sponsor Novo Nordisk - the club fights diabetes 2 in socioeconomic challenged areas in Malmö.
-Nutrition, football, awareness and knowledge is spread to parents and children also in cooperation with health agencies and nurses.
+In the project Move, financed by the Municipality of Malmö and sponsor Novo Nordisk, the club fights type 2 diabetes in socioeconomically challenged areas in Malmö.
+Nutrition, football, awareness and knowledge are spread to parents and children, in cooperation with health agencies and nurses.